Weekaaa/Steam-Analysis/docs/main.md

-# Description
+# description
-This is the documentation for the main.py file.
+this is the documentation for the main.py file.

 # Init Funciton
 This function initializes the program by